DominicNeufeld/hello-world/Lessons.md

 Clone Repo: git clone "PFAD"
 List of the branches: git branch
 New Branch: git branch "NAME"
-Switch to a certain branch: git switch -c "NAME OF BRANCH"
+Switch to a certain branch while creating it: git switch -c "NAME OF BRANCH" Switch to existing branch: git switch "Name"